AlfonsMittelmeyer/python-gui-messaging/README.md

 brand-new:

+- file export, save and load utf-8 encoded for Windows

+very new:

 - bug fixing for geometry: was not saved and not exported
 - export of same names for local widgets self.name as self.names_nr
 - implementation of forget() for pack layout
-- bug fixing for names which contain '-'
-- bug fxing for Special->Expert options->Code

-- bug fixing for pack layout - the pack order had changed, when pack paremeters were changed.
-Now the pack order doesn't change
 - minsize, maxsize and resizable for Main Window and Toplevel

+relative new:

 - saving and export of Text widget text
 - ttk.Notebook now available and full functioning

-very new:

 - all ttk Widgets are available but Treeview and Sizegrip without further functionality

 - two new ttk widgets: ttk.Separator and ttk.Combobox

-relative new:

 - a new module Export/tk_extend.py for fixing a tkinter problem with entryconfig